Thank you for visiting our online shop. Protection of your privacy is

 fulfillment of our and Trusted Shops overriding legitimate interests in the provision of buyer protection linked to

 the specific order and the transactional evaluation services in accordance with Art.
 6 (1) 1 lit. f GDPR required.

 If this is the case, further processing takes place in accordance with the contractual agreement made between you

 and Trusted Shops.
 If you are not yet registered for the services, you will then be given the opportunity to do so

 for the first time.
 Further processing after registration is also based on the contractual agreement with Trusted

 Shops.
-If you do not register, all transmitted data will be automatically deleted by Trusted Shops GmbH and a
+If you do not register, all transmitted data will be automatically deleted by Trusted Shops AG and a

 personal reference is then no longer possible.